Requesting an EHC Needs Assessment

 If the local authority considers it appropriate to carry out an EHC Needs Assessment, reports will be requested from key people, including -

-All reports received will be read by the moderating panel.
-The local authority then decides whether an EHCP is needed.
-This decision is made within 16 weeks of the original EHC Needs Assessment request.
+Once all reports have been received the child/young person's case will be presented back to the moderating panel of professionals .
+The local authority will then decide whether or not to issue an EHC Plan.
+This decision should be made within 16 weeks of the original EHC Needs Assessment request.

 If the LA decides that it is not necessary to issue an EHCP, the SEND Assessment and Review team will let the parents or young person know, explaining the reasons why.
-The reports from the EHC Needs Assessment will be sent to the person with parental responsibility and can be used to inform the education setting about what else needs to be put in place for the child or young person.
+The reports from the EHC Needs Assessment will be sent to the person with parental responsibility and can be used to inform the education setting about what additional supportive measures can be put in place for the child or young person.

 Education, Health and Care (EHC) Statutory Process